-- The Board considers performance against a number of factors to determine the ANZIP variable remuneration pool, including the Group Performance Framework (which includes risk as a multiplier), and economic profit (a risk-adjusted financial measure).
+- The Board considers performance against a number of factors to determine the ANZIP variable remuneration pool, including the Group Performance Framework (which includes risk as a modifier), and economic profit (a risk-adjusted financial measure).
 This helps to ensure that the variable remuneration pool is shaped by risk considerations.
-The CRO and Chief Financial Officer review and provide input to the Board/HRC on the ANZIP variable remuneration pool. - Senior Managers and MRTs have risk objectives or risk as a multiplier in their individual performance scorecard.
+The CRO, Chief Financial Officer and Group Executive Talent & Culture review and provide input to the Board/HRC on the ANZIP variable remuneration pool. - Senior Managers and MRTs have risk objectives or risk as a modifier in their individual performance scorecard.
 Behaviours also assessed based on ANZ's values, and risk / compliance standards (including the BEAR).
-A risk adjusted view of performance is considered, including performance against any financial and non-financial elements relevant to each individual's role. - The introduction of LTVR Restricted Rights (RR) in the new remuneration structure for CEO, ExCo and GGM IA, ensures that LTVR provides material weight to non-financial measures (as required under APRA's Prudential Standard CPS 511 Remuneration), as well as supporting long-term alignment with shareholders.
+A risk adjusted view of performance is considered, including performance against any financial and non-financial elements relevant to each individual's role. - The design of LTVR RR for the CEO, ExCo and GGM IA, ensures that LTVR provides material weight to non-financial measures (as required under APRA's Prudential Standard CPS 511 Remuneration), as well as supporting long-term alignment with shareholders.
 The Board was very considered in working through the appropriate measures for RR.
-A holistic assessment of measures across STVR and LTVR components was considered to reduce the risk of a 'double impact' to remuneration outcomes.
-Having a risk-based focus reflects the intent of the new Prudential Standard CPS 511 Remuneration in ensuring remuneration arrangements appropriately incentivise individuals to prudently manage risks. - Determining accountability and applying consequences where appropriate.
+Having a risk-based focus reflects the intent of CPS 511 Remuneration in ensuring remuneration arrangements appropriately incentivise individuals to prudently manage risks. - Determining accountability and applying consequences where appropriate.
 The Board can exercise its discretion to apply a number of downward adjustment options as part of consequence management (in accordance with applicable law and any terms and conditions provided), as outlined in the Downward adjustment section.
-The Enterprise Accountability Group (EAG) is the primary governance mechanism for the operation of ANZ's Accountability and Consequence Framework, operating under the delegated authority of the HRC.
+The EAG is the primary governance mechanism for the operation of ANZ's Accountability and Consequence Framework, operating under the delegated authority of the HRC.
 Considerations regarding accountability and consequences for ANZ's most senior executives are considered and determined by the HR Committee and Board.

-Quantitative Disclosures for ANZ Senior Managers and Material Risk Takers
+Quantitative Disclosures for ANZBGL Senior Managers and Material Risk Takers

-The following quantitative disclosures are provided with reference to the ANZBGL Remuneration Policy and current practices, and include individuals who met the definitions of ANZ Senior Manager or MRT at any stage during the 2022 financial year.
+The following quantitative disclosures are provided with reference to the ANZBGL Performance and Remuneration Policy and current practices, and include individuals who met the definitions of ANZBGL Senior Manager or MRT at any stage during the 2023 financial year.